raphaelrak01/nestjs-transactionApp/README.md

 PUT() method for updating an element in the database:

-Same procedure as the POST method, just add the identifier of the element to be modified {
+Same procedure as the POST method, just add the identifier of the element to be modified:
+{
         "_id": "64a6addf94df6dc8a1d1f63e",
         "name": "Killiam ",